 The Certificate Manager or Certmgr.msc in Windows 10/8/7 lets you see details about your certificates, export, import, modify, delete or request new certificates.
 Root Certificates are digital documents used to manage network authentication and the exchange of information.

 Manage certificates using Certificate Manager or Certmgr.msc

-The Certificates Manager Console is a part of the Microsoft Management Console in Windows 10 / 8 / 7.
-The MMC contains various tools which can be used for managing and maintenance functions.
-As mentioned earlier, using certmgr.msc you can view your certificates as well as modify, import, export, delete or request new one’s.
+The Certificates Manager Console is a part of the Microsoft Management Console in Windows 10/8/7.
+The MMC contains various tools that can be used for managing and maintenance functions.
+As mentioned earlier, using certmgr.msc you can view your certificates as well as modify, import, export, delete or request new ones.